aristonl/gitserv/README.md

     $ ninja
 ```

+## License
-Copyright (c) 2023 aristonl. gitserv is licensed under BSD 3; see LICENSE.
+gitserv is licensed under BSD 3; see LICENSE.
 git and libgit2 are licensed under GPLv2; see COPYING. git and libgit2
 use certain sources that are either not BSD 3 Clause or GPLv2.
 See their
 respective COPYING files for more info.